iorchard/burrito/README.rst

 For deploy node::

-   $ sudo dnf -y install git python3 python39 python3-cryptography
+   $ sudo dnf -y install git python3 python39 python3-cryptography epel-release

 For other nodes::

-   $ sudo dnf -y install python3
+   $ sudo dnf -y install python3 epel-release

 Create ssh key pair and distribute the public key to all other nodes.::